Idhrendur/idhrendur.github.io/_posts/2013-09-22-the-empire-strikes-back-41.md

 France and Italy were ruled by various Dukes.

-Iberia had a King in Aragon, and Dukes rulingthe southern coast.
+Iberia had a King in Aragon, and Dukes ruling the southern coast.

 Africa was ruled by various Dukes, with those in the western reaches expanding across the great deserts.